gsudre/lab_notes/063-PRS_baseline_prediction.md

 roc(y_test, as.numeric(predict(md_enet, X_test, type = "response")))
 ```

-We're down to .62 in ridge without adding sx, but it's still something.
 Interestingly, adding base_sx bring ridge down to chance, but lasso goes up,
 which makes enet go up to .67, and the model is all based on that.

 Now we can play a bit more with Y, try a few other loss functions, or jump into
 raw SNPs just for kicks.